-The deadline for nominations is just days away as plans for the 16th annual Women of Innovation® awards program proceed.
+Hartford, CT – The deadline for nominations is just two weeks away, as plans for the 17th annual Women of Innovation® awards program proceed.
 The prestigious awards highlight the increasing impact of women innovators, role models, and leaders in science and technology professions throughout Connecticut, and also recognize outstanding young women at the high school and collegiate level pursuing technology studies.

-The highly regarded annual event is presented this year by the Connecticut Center for Advanced Technology (CCAT) and the Connecticut Technology Council (CTC).
-It will take place on Tuesday, April 21 at the Connecticut Convention Center in Hartford.
-The deadline for submitting nominations is February 28, 2020.
-Eligibility Criteria and Category Descriptions can be reviewed, and nominations submitted, at https://www.ccat.us/womenofinnovation.
+The highly regarded annual event is presented by the Connecticut Technology Council (CTC) and Connecticut Center for Advanced Technology (CCAT), and will once again be a virtual event this fall.
+The deadline for submitting nominations is April 9, 2021.
+Eligibility Criteria and Category Descriptions can be reviewed, and nominations submitted, at www.womenofinnovation.org.

-Expanding a vibrant network of more than 750 women throughout Connecticut who have been recognized through the years, the outstanding women who will be selected as finalists and award recipients will be recognized for their substantial achievements and excellence in the STEM (science, technology, engineering, math) fields.
+Expanding a vibrant network of nearly 800 women throughout Connecticut who have been recognized through the years, the diverse group of outstanding women who will be selected as finalists and award recipients will be recognized for their substantial achievements and excellence in the STEM (science, technology, engineering, math) fields.
 In business and academia, women are advancing scientific and technological progress, and pushing the envelope on what’s possible.

 Nominations are being accepted in the following categories of Innovation & Leadership: Youth, Collegian, Secondary Academic, Postsecondary Academic, Research, Community, Entrepreneurial, Small Business, Medium Business and Large Business.
 An award will also be given for Inspiring STEM Equitability, presented to an individual for promoting equality and diversity in STEM.

-Following a review of nominees’ credentials by expert judges during the next four weeks, the finalists for the Women of Innovation awards will be announced in late March.
+Following a review of nominees’ credentials by expert judges after the nominations deadline, the finalists for the Women of Innovation® awards will be announced in May.
 Finalists will be selected based on their professional experience, history of innovation, ability to think creatively and solve problems and demonstration of leadership.
 Students will be judged on inventiveness and accomplishment in science and technology and academic achievement.